 Mrs. Clarence Smith of the National Woman's Party spoke to the members of the Mothers' Club of Public School 3, on the subject "New York Laws Pertaining to Women," on the afternoon of March 19 in the school auditorium.
-Dr. Henry Linville, president of the Teachers' Union, was also a speaker, his subject being "The Points of View of the Teacher and the Child."
-Mrs. W. S. Hahn and Miss Edna Schram served tea.
+Dr. Henry Linville, president of the Teachers' University of the Peachers' Public Property of t ers' Union, was also a speaker, his subject being "The Points of View of the Teacher and the Child."
+Mrs. W. Mrs. W.